-NEW for Fall 2019, STEM Education’s master's degree program has three areas of concentration: Mathematics and Statistics Education, Science Education, and Engineering and Technology Education.
+NEW as of Fall 2019, STEM Education’s master's degree program has three areas of concentration: Mathematics Education, Science Education, and Engineering and Technology Education.
 Each of these degrees has one shared core course; the curriculum for each concentration totals 30 credit hours.

 Required for admission:

 - Minimum 3.0 undergraduate GPA

 - Bachelor's degree in science or science education

 Applicants select their subspecialty/concentration on their application and are routed to their subspecialty for review.

 This master of education degree requires 30 credits.
 At 2020-21 tuition rates, the cost of the required graduate courses is $462 per credit for North Carolina residents and $1,311 per credit for non-residents.
 Thus, the total estimated cost for the program is $13,860 for North Carolina residents and $39,330 for non-residents.
 See Online and Distance Education Tuition and Fees for cost details.
 See Financial Aid for available options.

 Plan of Study